PDAL/PDAL/doc/stages/readers.smrmsg.rst

-.. _readers.sbet:
+.. _readers.smrmsg:

-readers.sbet
+readers.smrmsg
 ============

 The **SMRMSG reader** read from POSPac MMS post-processed accuracy files, used to describes the accuracy of the post-processed solution (SBET file) and contains the position, orientation and velocity RMS after smoothing.
+See :ref:`writers.sbet`.

 .. embed::